Skip to content

-How to Measure Ethernet One Way Delay (OWD)?
+How to Measure One Way Delay (OWD) on Ethernet Links?

 Physical One-Way Delay and Latency Asymmetry, between two ends of a link, can be measured using a common clock (e.g., synchronized by GNSS/GPS satellites)